Road safety is a national problem that matters to every single one of us. It’s not solely a government problem, nor solely a transport problem.

 It is also the primary policy adviser to Australian Government ministers on matters related to delivering safer roads, vehicles, speeds, and people.

-Learn more about the Office of Road Safety.
+Learn more about the National Road Safety Strategy.

 Road safety in Australia